 Your Rights to Collect Unemployment Benefits

-Our firm routinely handles cases involving the denial of claims on behalf of employees who have quit their jobs or who were fired for wrongful or intentional misconduct.
+Our firm routinely handles cases involving the denial of claims on behalf of employees who have quit their jobs or who were fired for intentional misconduct.
 We will review all the facts of your case to determine eligibility for benefits over any employer's objection in an administrative appeal proceeding.
 We are experienced in cases involving:

 - Denied unemployment benefits